Multimodal Transportation with Ridesharing of Personal Vehicles: Introduction

 \section{Introduction}

-As the population grows in urban areas, commuting between and within large cities is time and resource demanding.
-Due to the growing passenger demand, the number of vehicles on the road for both public and private transportation has increased to handle the demand.
-The public transportation system is unable to keep up with the demand in terms of service quality.
-This pushes many people to use personal vehicles for work commute.
+As the population grows in urban areas, commuting between and within large cities is time-consuming and resource-demanding.
+Due to growing passenger demand, the number of vehicles on the road for both public and private transportation has increased to handle the demand.
+Public transportation systems are unable to keep up with the demand in terms of service quality.
+This pushes people to use personal vehicles for work commute.
 In the United States, personal vehicles are the main transportation mode~\cite{CSS20}.
-However, the occupancy rate of personal vehicles in the United States is 1.6 persons per vehicle in 2011~\cite{USDT-G,USDTFHA-S} (and decreased to 1.5 persons per vehicle in 2017~\cite{CSS20}), which can be a major cause for congestion and pollution.
-Many people in populated cities opt for shared mobility for its convenience; this kind of ridesharing/ridehailing service is called mobility-on-demand (MoD) and offered by companies such as Uber, Lyft and DiDi.
-Although MoD service may improve convenience, the problem of traffic congestion is not resolved.
-This is the reason municipal governments encourage the use of public transit; the major drawback of public transit is the inconvenience of last mile/leg (or first mile) transportation compared to personal vehicles~\cite{TS14-W}.
+However, the occupancy rate of personal vehicles in the U.S. is 1.6 persons per vehicle in 2011~\cite{USDT-G,USDTFHA-S} (and decreased to 1.5 persons per vehicle in 2017~\cite{CSS20}), which can be a major cause for congestion and pollution.
+This is the reason municipal governments encourage the use of public transit; the major drawback of public transit is the inconvenience of last mile and/or first mile transportation compared to personal vehicles~\cite{TS14-W}.
 With the increasing popularity in ridesharing/ridehailing service, there may be potential in integrating private and public transportation.
-From the research report~\cite{TRB16-M}, it is recommended that public transit agencies should build on mobility innovations to allow public-private engagement in ridesharing because the use of shared modes increases the likelihood of using public transit.
-As pointed out by Ma et al.~\cite{TRELTR19-M}, some basic form of collaboration between MoD services and public transit already exists (for first and last mile transportation).
-There is an increasing interest of collaboration by private companies and public sector entities~\cite{SMT18-R}.
+From the research report of~\cite{TRB16-M}, it is recommended that public transit agencies should build on mobility innovations to allow public-private engagement in ridesharing because the use of shared modes increases the likelihood of using public transit.
+As pointed out by Ma et al.~\cite{TRELTR19-M}, some basic form of collaboration between MoD (mobility-on-demand) services and public transit already exists (for first and last mile transportation).
+There is an increasing interest for collaboration between private companies and public sector entities~\cite{SMT18-R}.